-CHOLife tackles the scale-up problem linking the unique access to a 12,000 L cell culture bioreactor (Institute of Multiphase Flows, TUHH Hamburg, IMS) with the development of a novel scale-up device (Institute of Biochemical Engineering, Stuttgart, IBVT) finally to predict industrial scale performance of IgG1 producing CHO cells.
-In essence, three dimensional flow trajectories and lifelines will be measured at IMS and mimicked in the novel scale-up simulator of IBVT.
-The close cooperation of both parties ensures a successful scale-down of large scale conditions and an equally successful prediction of large-scale performance of CHO cells cultured in the novel scale-up simulator.
+CHOLife tackles the scale-up problem linking the unique access to a transparent 15,000 L cell culture bioreactor (Institute of Multiphase Flows, TUHH Hamburg, IMS) with the development of a novel scale-up device (Institute of Biochemical Engineering, Stuttgart, IBVT) in order to predict industrial-scale performance of IgG1 producing CHO cells.
+In essence, three dimensional flow trajectories and lifelines will be measured at the IMS and mimicked in the novel scale-up simulator of IBVT.
+The close cooperation of both parties ensures a successful scale-down of large-scale conditions and an equally successful prediction of large-scale performance of CHO cells cultured in the novel scale-up simulator.